Bob Ross: Legacy

 The renewed interest in Ross also led to questions of where his paintings were located, given that more than a thousand works were created for The Joy of Painting.
 In an investigative report by The New York Times, the Kowalskis affirmed that they still held all of them, though without the proper care generally needed to store art.
-Prompted by numerous letters and emails from fans of Ross, the Smithsonian American Art Museum contacted the Kowalskis and offered to take a selection of Ross's paintings, along with other items from the show, to place on exhibit at the museum.
+In 2019, four of Ross's paintings were acquired by the Smithsonian National Museum of American History, which displayed one of the paintings in 2021.

 In 2020, the makers of Magic: The Gathering announced a limited release of Bob Ross paintings adapted to card artwork.

-In August 2021, Netflix released a documentary called Bob Ross: Happy Accidents, Betrayal & Greed exploring Ross's life, career, legacy, and the controversy surrounding the Kowalskis versus Bob Ross's family.
+In August 2021, Netflix released a documentary called Bob Ross: Happy Accidents, Betrayal & Greed, exploring Ross's life, career, legacy, and the controversy surrounding the Kowalskis versus Bob Ross's family.

-In 2021, Bob Ross Inc. in conjunction with Running Press Kids, in imprint of Hachette Book Group, released the official Bob Ross children's book biography titled: This is Your World: The Story of Bob Ross.
+In 2021, Bob Ross Inc. in conjunction with Running Press Kids, an imprint of Hachette Book Group, released the official Bob Ross children's book biography titled This Is Your World: The Story of Bob Ross.
 Written by Sophia Gholz and illustrated by Robin Boyden, the book shares the story of Ross's life and how he eventually became one of the most well-known American painters of his time.

+Owen Wilson plays Carl Nargle, a fictional character based on Bob Ross, in the 2023 film Paint.

 ASMR

 The Twitch streams created a new interest in Ross and caused his popularity to grow.
-His videos subsequently became popular with devotees of ASMR (autonomous sensory meridian response).
+His videos subsequently became popular with devotees of autonomous sensory meridian response (ASMR).
 ASMR refers to a pleasant form of paresthesia, or tingling, often brought about by specific visual or auditory stimuli.
 Many viewers found that listening to Ross triggered an ASMR response.
+In the 2021 Netflix documentary, Ross's son Steve said that his father was inspired to speak in that manner because his mentor, Bill Alexander, spoke in a harsh tone on television, and he wanted to do the opposite of that.
+Since most of the audience of The Joy of Painting was female, he thought, "maybe I'll try to whisper," and that became one of his trademarks.

-According to Joan Kowalski, the president of Bob Ross Inc.: "He's sort of the godfather of ASMR...
+According to Joan Kowalski, the president of Bob Ross Inc.: "He's sort of the godfather of ASMR ...
 People were into him for ASMR reasons before there even was an ASMR."
+Joan Kowalski stated that Ross was aware of viewers who would watch the show for non-instructional purposes during his lifetime and approved of such use of his program, recalling a quip of his about those who would fall asleep to The Joy of Painting: "I love hearing that you've never watched a full episode of me."